Ever feel you spend way too much of your time tidying up the house?

 So in January 2017, I started with our clothing.
 Yes, I went through every single piece of clothing we had in the house – mine, the kids, all the clothes packed away for them to grow into, the clothes in the mending pile etc.

-Then I went through all our books, the ones in the kids’ rooms, my room, the office, on the bookshelf, in boxes.
+Then I went through all our books, the kids’ books, my books, books in the office, on the bookshelf, in boxes.

 Then non-sentimental papers, and then through all the stuff in the kitchen, bathroom, living room etc.